Papua New Guinea officials say whole villages flattened by deadly quake

 Scores of aftershocks have hampered rescue efforts and rattled nervous villagers over the past two days, including a 6.0 tremor just before 1 p.m.
 (0300 GMT) on Wednesday registered by the U.S. Geological Survey.

-Most of the confirmed fatalities were in or around the provincial capital of Mendi, where television pictures showed collapsed buildings and landslides, and the town of Tari, according to authorities and residents contacted by Reuters.
+Most of the confirmed fatalities were in or around the provincial capital of Mendi and the town of Tari, according to authorities and residents contacted by Reuters.

 “There are buildings on the ground and landslides along the roads.
 My home was destroyed.
 The main sources of water were all flooded, it’s dirty and brown and people can’t drink that water,” Mamu said.